Lenin on Rollerblades (Who Put the Revolution on Ice?), 2003

 Lenin on Roller Skates portrays Soviet Union leader Vladimir Lenin roller-skating in Nike branded skates.
 This stencil was used to make an edition of 25 canvases, which are each unique.
 Banksy’s work acts as visual cultural criticism and commentary, with established social and political agendas serving as targets for his unique style of stenciled illustration.
 In Soviet propaganda, Lenin’s image was commonly depicted with one of his arms outstretched.
 Banksy satirizes this iconographic symbol of power by re-contextualizing the stereotypical pose as a motion during the act of rollerblading.

 Banksy’s work acts as both visual cultural criticism and commentary, using political agendas as targets for his pioneering technique of stenciled illustration.
 In Soviet propaganda, Lenin was traditionally portrayed with one outstretched arm.
-Banksy reprises this pose with a satirical and playful tone, re-contextualising it as a balancing motion during the act of rollerblading.
+Banksy reprises this pose with a satirical and playful tone, re-contextualizing it as a balancing motion during the act of rollerblading.
 The artist juxtaposes roller skates – symbolic of leisure – that are branded Nike – symbol of the hegemony of American capitalism – with that of the Soviet leader – the icon of Communism.
 Through this combination of images, Banksy creates a composition that is both humorous and unsettling.
 With regards to his choice of medium for such anti-establishment statements, the artist stated: “All graffiti is low-level dissent, but stencils have an extra history.
 They’ve been used to start revolutions and to stop wars” (Banks quoted in: Will Ellesworth-Jones, ‘The Story Behind Banksy’, Smithsonian Magazines, February 2013, online).

 Andy Warhol, Lenin